ctb/titus-blog/src/automated-testing-and-research-software.rst

 But, as Victoria Stodden pointed out to me in a private response, how do we track down the source of discrepancies between two implementations of methods?
 What, reimplement it a third time?
-And, more generally, this whole rewrite-and-don't-reuse sounds like a gigantic waste of time to me.
+And, more generally, this whole rewrite-and-don't-reuse schtick sounds like a gigantic waste of time to me.
 I'm sympathetic to the idea but ultimately think we have better things to do, like worry about whether or not the *results* from running the program are scientifically